 How measuring personalization based on ARPU makes it easy to prove and boost ROI

-For all the complexity around conducting business online, the formula for success has changed little since a balding hedge fund manager drove to Seattle in search of a better way to sell books.
+For all the complexity around omnichannel retailing, the formula for success has changed little since a balding hedge fund manager drove to Seattle in search of a better way to sell books.

 Increase website traffic + increase average revenue per user (ARPU) = $$$$

 While commonly thought of as an eCommerce metric, ARPU is an unbelievably valuable indicator across industries.
 Much of Facebook’s stunning ascension to Wall Street darling derives from the fact that they grew ARPU by nearly 75% in 2016 to nearly $20!
 Having 2 billion monthly active users is cool.
 But collecting a fresh Andrew Jackson from each of them is cold cash.

 In this post, we’ll highlight ARPU insights based on thousands of transactions and explain how to build personalization strategies designed to increase the value of each click to your website.